KeppySoftware/OmniMIDI/KSDAPI.md

 It'll be slower when playing Black MIDIs, and the latency will also be higher, but it'll work just fine.

 ## What functions are available?
-As of April 20th 2018, these are the functions available in the KSDirect API.
+As of May 1st 2018, these are the functions available in the KSDirect API.
 The **"NoBuf"** calls bypass the built-in buffer in Keppy's Synthesizer, and directly send the events to the events processing system.
 ### **InitializeKSStream**
 It initializes the driver, its stream and all its required threads.
 There are no arguments.